Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Conjectures on Unbalanced k-CSP

 \section{Conjectures on Unbalanced k-CSP}

 In this section, the author discusses the limitation of our method.
-Conjecture 1 can be generalized to that it is hard on average refuting Unbalanced Max k-CSP with balanced pairwise independent predicate against biased assignments on a natural distribution.
+Conjecture 1 can be generalized to that it is hard on average refuting Unbalanced Max k-CSP with Samorodnitsky-Trevisan hypergraph predicate under biased assignments on a natural distribution.
 The largest strengthened hardness of Min 2-Lin-2 that Conjecture 3 can yield is $2-\kappa$ where $\kappa$ is a small absolute positive.
 However, the author also shows that Conjecture 3 is not true for sufficiently large $k$.
 Hence, we cannot further strengthen the hardness for approximating Minimum Unique Game to $\omega_k(1)$, by proving that Min 2-Lin-2 is hard to approximate within any constant assuming Conjecture 3.

+Let $k=2^r-1$.
+The Samorodnitsky-Trevisan hypergraph predicate\cite{st} of arity $k$ is the dual Hamming code (or truncated Hadamark code) $C$ of block length $k$ and dimension $r$ over $GF[2]$.
+If we index the position of a codeword $c=(c_S)_{\emptyset\ne S\subseteq[r]}$ by nonempty subsets $S$ of $[r]$, the codewords are given by